Welcome to 5-Axis CNC Machining

 We save 40 minutes per piece in cycle time alone and easily save an hour and 10 minutes total.

 When someone uses the term “5-axis” they are typically referring to the ability of a CNC machine to move a part or a tool on five different CNC axes at the same time.
 3-axis machining centers move a part in two directions (X and Y), and the tool moves up and down (Z).
-5-Axis machining centers can rotate on two additional rotary axes (A and B) which help the cutting tool approach the part from all directions.
+5-axis CNC machining centers can rotate on two additional rotary axes (A and B), which help the cutting tool approach the part from all directions.

-With a 5 axis CNC machine you can reduce setup time and increase accuracy on each part.
-You are also expanding your machine shop capability for more work.
+With a 5 axis CNC machine, you can reduce setup time and increase accuracy on each part.
+You also expand your machine shop’s capability for more work.
 Often, there seems to be confusion due to the term “5-axis” machining center.
 Shops think they don’t have 5-axis work.
 Every shop has work that would benefit from a 5-axis CNC machine because a 5-axis machining center facilitates 5-sided machining.

-Click the button below to download a simple worksheet that helps you assess the ROI of 5-axis.
+Click the button below to download a simple worksheet that helps you assess the return on investment of 5-axis.

 5-Axis CNC Book Available